microsoft/FHIR-Converter/README.md

 ### Supported parameters

 The command line tool is another way of converting data, as well as managing templates.
-The tool converts a folder containing HL7v2 messages or C-CDA messages into FHIR resources.
+The tool converts a folder containing HL7v2 messages or C-CDA documents into FHIR resources.
 It accepts the following parameters in the command line:

 | Option | Name | Optionality | Default | Description |
 | ----- | ----- | ----- |----- |----- |